best seat on a plane

 Exit row seats

-Seats in the Emergency Exits rows usually offer more legroom – and many airlines charge extra for these seats – but beware of the window seats.
+Seats in the Exit rows usually offer more legroom – and many airlines charge extra for these seats – but beware of the window seats.
 On wide-body aircraft, the bulky compartment protruding from the door that houses the emergency slides may inhibit your legroom.
+Furthermore, if you enjoy the views offered by a window seat, an Exit row seat at the wing means your view will be blocked.
 In addition, this area also tends to be colder than the rest of the cabin.

 best seat on plane exit row

-The Exit row usually offers more space and legroom.
+The Exit row typically offers more space and legroom.

-Beware of seats located in the row directly in front of an Emergency Exit row as these won’t recline.
+Another drawback of Exit row seats is that they won’t recline.
 This is because a reclined seat may cause an obstruction during an emergency.
+For the same reason, many airlines prohibit the storage of bags under the seat in front.

 Seats in the back